DIY Halloween Jelly Soap

 Halloween can be a super exciting holiday for kids.
 Who doesn’t love dressing up in a fun or scary costume and getting lots of candy?
 Between the potential germs picked up while trick or treating or at Halloween parties and the mess and stickiness that can come with all of that delicious candy, Halloween can call for a little extra hand washing.
 It can be hard to get children enthused about handwashing, but a fun and unique soap can make the process a little easier, especially if they can help make it!
 If you want to create something a little different from your normal solid soap, try cute jiggling jelly soap!
 Creating jelly soap is simple and fun, making it a great Halloween craft to do with kids.
-Raspberry and vanilla cream perfume oils combine to create a sweet and fruity candy-like scent that is sure to have kids racing to the sink.
+Coconut Lemon Breeze Fragrance Oil has a sweet and creamy candy-like scent that kids are sure to love.
 Jelly soaps will dissolve more quickly from use than a normal solid bar of soap so it is best to make them in single-use size to avoid any waste.
 Around a one-inch cube is a perfect size, making smaller-sized individual soap molds or even a silicone ice cube tray great for this project.
 A mold with fun Halloween shapes would add the perfect spooky touch for the holiday.
-Make it even more exciting by adding fake mini bugs to the soap!
 Coloring should be limited to a drop or two to avoid staining skin or washcloths.

 - Medium Heat Safe Bowl

 - Individual Soap Molds

 - Bring the water to a boil and pour it into a heat-safe bowl.